ryanmoolala/flink-proj/README.md

    - Kafka distributes these messages to consumers.

 2. **Stream Processing (Flink):**
-   - A dedicated Flink job consumes data from Kafka (`football-input`), processes the events (e.g., calculating current scores or analyzing game highlights), and produces processed outputs to another topic (e.g., `football-output`).
+   - A dedicated Flink job consumes data from Kafka, processes the events (e.g., calculating current scores or analyzing game highlights), and produces processed outputs to another topic (e.g., `football-output`).

 3. **Real-Time Data Delivery (Express + SSE):**
-   - An Express server uses KafkaJS to consume messages from the `football-output` topic.
+   - An Express server uses KafkaJS to consume messages from the topic.
    - The server exposes an `/events` endpoint that uses Server-Sent Events (SSE) to push processed data to the frontend as soon as messages arrive.

 4. **Dynamic Dashboard (Next.js/React):**